-Fig. 15.12 (a) Block diagram of combined (“coregistration”) photoacoustic (PA) and ultrasound (US) exper-imental set-up. (b) (Reprinted with permission from Ref.
+Fig. 15.12 (a) Block diagram of combined (“coregistration”) photoacoustic (PA) and ultrasound (US) experimental set-up. (b) (Reprinted with permission from Ref.
 [68] copyright (2012), SPIE)

 One interesting study is the combined PA and US techniques performed by Lashkari et al [68-69].
 The experimental setup is shown in Fig. 15.12, which enables separate PA and US tests on bone samples.
 In the PA experiments the optical excitation was generated by a CW 800-nm laser source, which achieved maximum penetration depth in bone tissue in the near-IR region.
 The laser intensity was controlled by the linear frequency modulation chirps whose bandwidth was adjusted according to the ultrasonic transducer.
 Here, the PA signal detection system was used to align the focal points of both ultrasonic transducers on the same spot.
 Their purpose was to investigate the applicability of PA to both cortical and cancellous bones, in addition to the evaluation of bone mineral concentration.
 As a result, the photoacoustic and ultrasonic cross-correlation signals were both observed.
 This was possible with PA signals in vitro from below a thin layer of cortical bone as well as a few millimeters of trabecular bone.
 Relatively higher optical scattering and acoustic attenuation in bone limited the PA penetration in deep hard tissue.
 Measurements on a trabecular human bone show that coherent backscattering can affect PA signals in a manner similar to US.